 Niku (肉, にく) in Japanese means meat.
 Jaga is a shortened word from Jagaimo (ジャガイモ), which means potatoes in Japanese.
 So Nikujaga always includes meat and potatoes.

-Usually, potatoes and thinly sliced beef or pork are simmered in dashi based soup, seasoned with the standard Japanese condiments – soy sauce, sake, mirin (and sometimes sugar).
+Usually, potatoes and thinly sliced beef or pork are simmered in dashi-based soup, seasoned with the standard Japanese condiments – soy sauce, sake, mirin (and sometimes sugar).

 I want to share some helpful tips that you can consider implementing when you make this recipe.

-Different ingredients require its own cooking time for the ideal texture and flavor in a pressure cooker.
+- Cut ingredients into different sizes – Cut the meat into smaller chunks, but luckily many Japanese recipes require thinly sliced meat so you don’t have to worry.
+If you are cooking a bigger cut of meat, then cut the vegetables slightly bigger than you would usually cut for conventional cooking.
+That way, the required time to cook each ingredient will be similar.
+Different ingredients require their own cooking time for the ideal texture and flavor in a pressure cooker.
 Ideally, for pressure cooking, you want to add and cook ingredients at different time intervals.
-This is especially true when mixing different type of foods (meat, potatoes, vegetables, etc.).
+This is especially true when mixing different types of foods (meat, potatoes, vegetables, etc.).
 You should start with ingredients that take a long time to cook, such as meat.
-When it’s halfway through, you can release the pressure, then add harder vegetables.
-Pressure cook till halfway the cooking time, release pressure and add the rest of softer vegetables that will require less time.
+Since I don’t want to open the pressure cooker halfway through to add the vegetables, I cut my vegetables slightly bigger so they don’t get mushy.

 My family and I love Nikujaga.
 I enjoy the smell of cooking while it’s on the stove.
 However, I got busier with my work (blogging) and kids’ after-school activities, and I couldn’t find the time to cook Nikujaga anymore.
 We all missed eating our favorite Nikujaga.

 Thanks to the Instant Pot, Nikujaga started to appear on our dinner table once again.
-Although I would rather stay around in the kitchen watching my Nikujaga being cooked, the best part about Instant Pot is that I can actually leave the house while food is being pressure cooked.
+Although I would rather stay around in the kitchen watching my Nikujaga being cooked, the best part about Instant Pot is that I can actually leave the house while food is being pressure-cooked.
 I am not worried about the house being on fire or not having dinner when we go home.

 P.S.
 Just so you know, my Instant Pot recipes are not sponsored by the company.
 Although they did send me this Instant Pot to try, I’m sharing my recipes because I am very passionate about this cool gadget that could help you make fantastic meals on weeknights.